 David Levin, Controller.
 For the last five years, David has served as the Director of Finance and Administration for Legal Momentum, a women´s legal defense and education fund (originally founded by NOW in 1970), and before that, he worked for over a decade at the Fashion Institute of Technology as their Controller.
 Those who met with him during his visit to Blue School were impressed with David's deep experience with non-profit accounting, steady demeanor, and positive attitude, all attributes enthusiastically endorsed by his references.
 At FIT, David enjoyed the creative energy and dynamic programming, and he is looking forward to getting a chance to work closely again with dedicated faculty and staff in support of an inspiring educational mission.

-Genevieve Little, After School Coordinator, is very excited to be joining the Blue School community this year.
+Genevieve Little, Assistant Director of Admissions, is thrilled to be entering her second year at Blue School.
+Having first joined the community through the after school program, she is so glad to have found her permanent home in the admissions office.
+She loves to spend her days exploring Blue School classrooms and meeting new families through the application process.
 She has previously worked in education and publishing, most recently running an after school tutoring and writing program.
-She is dedicated to finding new and exciting ways to foster learning during out-of-school time.
 Genevieve holds a BA in Liberal Arts from The New School, where she studied Creative Nonfiction Writing and Religious Studies.